 Perhaps the greatest joy a Christian can experience is leading someone to confess faith in the saving grace of the Lord Jesus.
 I believe this is not just a good option for a Christian but a command given to all believers by Christ himself when He gave the great commission at His ascension (Matthew 28:18-20).
 I love hearing stories of salvation experiences and will ask someone whom I believe is saved to relate their journey of faith.
 Every story is different just as we are all different, and every story is important because our Savior is the central figure of each story.
-One of the most unique accounts was part of the testimony of Herb Hodges an evangelist from Memphis, Tennessee.
+One of the most unique accounts was part of the testimony of Herb Hodges, an evangelist from Memphis, Tennessee.

 The counselors who accompany the kids from their individual cities and stay with them the entire week are called kaleos (Greek for “called or invited”).
 During the week kaleos attend talks and training sessions by camp leaders intended to challenge and encourage them in their Christian walk.
 Guest speakers are invited from various places to add to their total experience.
 Herb Hodges was a frequent guest speaker, and I happened to be present when he was speaking one morning.
 Herb gave the following account of his spiritual journey:

 One afternoon while swimming in a popular public pool I decided to get out of the pool by climbing out the side of the pool rather than at the steps which everyone else used.
 As I was looking down while getting out I noticed a hand being extended to assist me.
 I looked up into the face of someone I had never seen before, and while he was helping me up he said, “Son, the One whose name you use as a curse word is the only One who can help you.”
-That was all he said, and he turned and walked away.
-I didn’t make any comment or speak to him and never saw him again.
-Those words he said to me kept resonating in my thoughts over the next 7 to 10 days, and I couldn’t stop thinking about what he said and what his words might mean to me.
-About a week or so later I just “happened to walk past a church having a revival meeting” and entered the church out of curiosity.
+This was all he said, and he turned and walked away.
+I didn’t make any comment to him and never saw him again.
+Those words kept resonating in my thoughts over the next seven to ten days, and I couldn’t stop thinking about what he said and what it might mean to me.
+About a week later I just “happened to walk past a church having a revival meeting” and entered the church out of curiosity.
 I was strangely moved by what I saw and heard, and when the invitation for salvation was given I responded by giving my life to the Lord Jesus Christ!”

 One can never know the eternal impact he has through his life style or the words he might speak or even the extending of a helping hand to a stranger.
-The point Herb Hodges made so well that morning at KAA was our responsibility as believers is to sow seeds of God’s loving grace regularly and often wherever we might be.
+The point Herb Hodges made so well the morning at KAA was our responsibility as believers is to sow seeds of God’s loving grace regularly and often wherever we might be.
 We never know when one tiny seed might fall on the fertile soil prepared by others.
-It might even happen at a public swimming pool!
+It could even happen at a public swimming pool!